input-output-hk/mithril/mithril-stm/src/circuits/halo2_ivc/tests/assets/README.md

 ## Certificate Circuit

-Asset generation uses `StmCircuit` from `circuits/halo2/circuit.rs` as the certificate relation.
+Asset generation uses `StmCertificateCircuit` from `circuits/halo2/circuit.rs` as the certificate relation.
 The temporary duplicate `test_certificate.rs` has been removed.